 Sauté some veggies.
 I used zucchini, shiitake mushrooms, and shallots but you could really use any veggies you have on hand.
 I also peeled rainbow carrots into thin ribbons and left them raw for a little extra crunch of sweetness but you could quickly sauté them as well if you prefer.

 Serve the veggies and the savory ground beef over a steaming bowl of ramen along with a slurpy yolked fried egg on top!
-Just like traditional bibimbap that is served with white rice you must mix it all up so the umami magic can work its flavors throughout the whole bowl.
-And that’s it!
+Then mix it all up so the umami magic can work its flavors throughout the whole bowl.
+And that's it!

 And how did the ramen restaurant visit end?